Puppy nutrition 101: what puppies eat for optimal health

 How often should I feed my puppy?

-This depends on a variety of factors — like your puppy’s age, weight, activity level, breed, and health status.
-For more detailed information on how often to feed your puppy, read our puppy feeding guide (which includes a handy downloadable puppy feeding worksheet!).
+This depends on many factors — like your puppy’s age, weight, activity level, breed, and health status.
+For more detailed information on how often to feed your puppy, read our puppy feeding guide (which includes a handy downloadable puppy feeding worksheet).

 What treats should I give my puppy?